ha-warmup/hacs-warmup/README.rst

 - 4IE

-Since I only have access to the 4IE, that is the model that the development has occured with.
+This is currently the only model that developers and testers have available to work on.

 Supported Features
 ------------------